Madison City Council does 180: Controversial student housing project Downtown gets approval

 "Denial sets the precedent that you can do everything by the book and still be denied," Tichenor said.
 "The fight is not with us.
 We're part of the solution."

-Core Spaces is also building oLiv Madison at the corner of State Street and West Gorham Street, a behemoth new development in that area which includes affordable units.

-Beyond the implications for the city's housing policy, the council might have skirted state law for handling rezoning changes when it rejected Core Spaces plans.
+Beyond the implications for the city's housing, the council might have skirted state law for handling rezoning changes when it rejected Core Spaces plans last month.

-Council members are required to articulate their reasons for denying a rezoning in the public record, a standard that the city's legal team felt was not met at the June 20th meeting, City Attorney Michael Haas has said.
+Council members are required to articulate their reasons for denying a rezoning in the public record, a standard that the city's legal team thought was not met at the June 20 meeting, City Attorney Michael Haas said on Tuesday.

 Under state law, the city cannot compel developers to include low-cost units in their projects either, which meant the city ran the risk of getting sued by Core Spaces, Downtown Ald.
 Mike Verveer, 4th District, had said in the weeks between the two votes.